 Just doing some basic math here, most studios pay out $40-$75 a class.
 If you are teaching 2-3 classes a day, 5 days a week, you’ll be pocketing about $2,750 a month or $33,000 a year.
 That may or may not be enough to sustain your lifestyle.
 In my experience, teaching 2-3 classes a day 5 days a week is very difficult, and hard to sustain for a long period of time.
 Most teachers like taking a month or more off out of the year to recharge and dedicate to more learning.

 Nobody gets rich or even makes a decent living teaching only in yoga studios.

 This is important to internalize from the beginning.
 Think of your studio classes as just your marketing platform for your retreats and private classes.
 That’s where it becomes necessary to make additional streams of income.
-There are many ways to make additional streams of income as a yoga teacher, but the two most reliable are offering private or small group classes and arranging retreats.
+There are many ways yoga teachers an earn additional income, but the two most reliable are offering private or small group classes and arranging retreats.

 7. Start offering private classes

 Now that you are teaching classes regularly for groups of 20-30 people, this is your opportunity to capitalize on the exposure.
 You should constantly be marketing your private classes.
-Whereas studio classes pay $40-75 a class, privates can earn you $100-$150 an hour or more.
+Whereas studio classes pay $40-75 a class, a private yoga instructor earns $100-$150 an hour or more.

 Having a roster of just 4-5 regular private clients a week can quickly double your earnings.